 By 2050, experts predict that average sea level could rise as much as 2 feet (and up to 5 feet by the end of the century).
 With more than 3,000 miles of shoreline, and approximately 265,000 acres of land that is less than 5 feet above sea level, Maryland’s coastal communities are among the most vulnerable in the country.
-In Maryland, greenhouse emissions come from electricity use and transportation sector.
+In Maryland, greenhouse emissions come from electricity use and the transportation sector.
 Maryland currently has a goal to reduce these emissions by 25 percent from a 2006 baseline by 2020.
 However, the latest science says that we need to do more.
 Maryland LCV is working to ensure Maryland is a leader in fighting the climate crisis.

 Warming waters, increasingly intense storms, shoreline erosion – these are all symptoms of a changing climate.
-And, they are all factors that can negatively impact the fish and shellfish of Chesapeake Bay.
+And, they are all factors that can negatively impact the fish and shellfish of the Chesapeake Bay.
 Maryland’s watermen depend on healthy fish stocks to make a living.
-Healthy fish can’t exist without legislators who support a healthy Bay and taking action against climate change!
+Healthy fish can’t exist without legislators who support a healthy Bay and take action against climate change!

 Flooded streets, extreme weather events, and a supply chain disrupted by a changing environment are bad for business.
-Politicians who support clean energy solutions understand that they not only good for the environment, they are good for business.
+Politicians who support clean energy solutions understand that they are not only good for the environment, they are good for business.

 Every year, thousands of people flock to Maryland’s beaches, bays, rivers, lakes, and forests to enjoy the splendor of these wonderful environments.
-Unfortunately, the impacts of climate change is putting all of these natural wonders in jeopardy.
+Unfortunately, the impacts of climate change are putting all of these natural wonders in jeopardy.
 Legislators who truly understand the value of these areas also understand that Maryland must enact policies that reduce our output of greenhouse gases.